-For a number of years now there is one haunting in Indiana that has been petitioning to place itself at the top of the most evil in the state, and that location is Willows Weep.
+For a number of years now, there has been one haunting in Indiana that has been petitioning to place itself at the top of the evilest in the state, and that location is Willows Weep.
 With a loose history of traumatic events entwined with the ghost lore of this location, what events of Willows Weep’s past connect to the paranormal claims of its visitors?
-Ultimately though, the bigger question is, does our location truly matter when it comes to paranormal research?
+Ultimately though, the bigger question is, does our site truly matter regarding paranormal research?

 5173 North Elm Tree Road